 Elon’s rich intellectual community is characterized by active student engagement with a faculty dedicated to excellent teaching and scholarly accomplishment.
 The curriculum is grounded in the traditional liberal arts and sciences and complemented by nationally accredited professional and graduate programs.
 Elon students put knowledge into practice, fulfilling their roles as global citizens and informed leaders motivated by concern for the common good.

 Elon's 394 full-time faculty teach in more than 60 undergraduate majors.
 The university includes Elon College, the College of Arts and Sciences; the Martha and Spencer Love School of Business; the School of Communications; the School of Education; the School of Law; and the School of Health Sciences.
 Master's programs are offered in business administration, education, interactive media and physician assistant studies, and doctoral programs include physical therapy and law.
 Elon operates on a 4-1-4 academic calendar, including a four-week term in January.

-Elon's 5,357 undergraduate and 672 graduate students come from 48 states, the District of Columbia and 48 other nations.
-About 25 percent are from North Carolina, with 8 percent each from Maryland, New Jersey and Massachusetts, 7 percent from Virginia and 5 percent each from Connecticut, Pennsylvania and New York.
+Elon's 5,559 undergraduate and 706 graduate students come from 47 states, the District of Columbia and 49 other nations.
+About 22 percent are from North Carolina, with 10 percent from Massachusetts, 8 percent each from New Jersey and Maryland, 7 percent from Virginia and 6 percent each from Connecticut, Pennsylvania and New York.